kartonfarkas/api_docs/source/suite/encoding_and_responses.rst

 Encoding and Responses
 ======================

- * When sending requests, make sure you meet the following `prerequisites. <http://documentation.emarsys.com/?page_id=1131>`_
+ * When sending requests, make sure you meet the following `prerequisites <http://documentation.emarsys.com/?page_id=1131>`_.
- * Have a look at the encoding guidelines below
+ * Have a look at the encoding guidelines below.
  * Incorrect requests will result in errors, i.e. HTTP responses.
-Success or failure of a request must be checked against the HTTP status codes; a detailed list can be found `here <http://documentation.emarsys.com/?page_id=2424>`_
+Success or failure of a request must be checked against the HTTP status codes; a detailed list can be found `here <http://documentation.emarsys.com/?page_id=2424>`_.

 Encoding
 --------

  * The parameters should be URL encoded:
    The ‘/’ character has to be sent doubled (‘//’) in order to get the expected results.